rancher/windows/docs/vSphere/vm-templating.md

 Much like Linux, a cloud init solution also exists for Windows.
 CloudBase init is a near one to one implementation of Cloud init for linux.
 CloudBase Init automatically configures VMs on startup, and plays a critical role in the Rancher provisioning process through the execution of provisioning scripts provided in the userdata.
 However, there are some differences between Cloud Init for Linux, and CloudBase Init.
 In general, Windows is not as flexible as Linux when changing properties such as the hostname.
 Additional reboots of the OS are often needed to ensure that the desired changes take effect.

 You can configure how CloudBase Init functions by creating and updating the `C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\cloudbase-init.conf` file.
-This file describes what how to configure the host each time the Windows OS boots up.
+This file describes how to configure the host each time the Windows OS boots up.
 The Windows registry contains a list of CloudBase configuration passes, ensuring that properties like the hostname are not overwritten after a restart.

 An example configuration file looks like the following,